-SES primarily invests in equity funds with an Article 8 or 9 designation.
-SES measures alignment to the promoted E/S characteristics by measuring the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation and seeks to maintain a minimum of 80% of its investments to be held in such SFDR designated funds.
+The Strategy primarily invests in equity funds with an SFDR Article 8 or 9 designation.
+The Strategy measures alignment to the promoted E/S characteristics by measuring the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation and seeks to maintain a minimum of 80% of its investments to be held in such SFDR designated funds.

-SES also seeks to maintain a minimum proportion of at least 20% of its portfolio weight in sustainable investments, which is measured by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the strategy.
+The Strategy also seeks to maintain a minimum proportion of at least 20% of its investments in sustainable investments, which is measured by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the Strategy.